nulladmin1/nix-flake-templates/python-uv/README.md

 ```
 📦 python-uv
-├─ ⚙️ .python-version
-├─ 📁 app
+├─ 📁 project_name
 │  ├─ 🐍 __init__.py
 │  └─ 🐍 main.py
-├─ 🔒 flake.lock
 ├─ ⚙️ flake.nix
 ├─ ⚙️ pyproject.toml
 ├─ 📃 README.md
-└─ 📁 tests
-│  └─ 🐍 main.py
 └─ 🔒 uv.lock
 ```

 It includes a basic Python project that returns an SHA256 encoded string of the user's input.
-It has a testcase that can be run using `Pytest` or `unittest`.

 The flake is able to run in the specified systems listed in the flake.
 It contains a `devShells` as an output with `Python`,`Setuptools` and `Pip`, and an app as an output that builds a Python project using `buildPythonPackage`.